On the depth r Bernstein projector: Statement of results

 Finally, in Appendix C we review the theory of the quasi-logarithms introduced in \cite{KV,KV2} and deduce the existence of $r$-logarithms.
 This is used in the proof of \rt{stable}, and has other applications as well. \end{Emp}

-\begin{Emp} {\bf General case versus split case.} The constructions of the Bruhat--Tits buldings and the Moy--Prasad filtrations are much more transparent when $\G$ is split.
-On the other hand, once Bruhat--Tits buldings and the Moy--Prasad filtrations are constructed and their properties are established, the argument in the general case is identical to the split one. \end{Emp}
+\begin{Emp} {\bf General case versus split case.} The constructions of Bruhat--Tits buildings and Moy--Prasad filtrations are much more transparent when $\G$ is split.
+On the other hand, once Bruhat--Tits buildings and Moy--Prasad filtrations are constructed and their properties are established, the argument in the general case is identical to the split one. \end{Emp}